nametree

 Camille ceremonial attendant; a graceful classic used across generations

-Coretta modern coinage; forever associated with civil rights leader Coretta Scott King
+Coretta modern coinage; famously borne by civil rights leader Coretta Scott King

 Cornell surname-style name, forever tied to scholar and activist Cornel West